ozontech/seq-ui/docs/en/02-configuration.md

 + **`num_counters`** *`int`* *`default=1e7`*

   The number of counters (keys) to keep that hold access frequency information.
-It's generally a good idea to have more counters than the max cache capacity (`max_cost`), as this will improve eviction accuracy and subsequent hit ratios.
 If set to zero or negative value, then it will be reset to `default`.

+  > It's generally a good idea to have more counters than the max cache capacity (`max_cost`), as this will improve eviction accuracy and subsequent hit ratios.

 + **`max_cost`** *`int`* *`default=1e6`*